9dots/devy/devy-white/cycle-shell.md

 ### pseudocode planning
 Distribute the features checklist and introduce the guess the number game.

+---
+{% activity activityName='Activity 1', length='5-10' %}
+This is the first activity blah blah blah

+*Materials: This is the list of materials to use blah blah*
+{% endactivity %}
 {% table "teacher actions", "student actions" %}
+1) **On Paper**

-1. Ask students to describe the steps to playing a number in game if they were playing with another person.
+Ask students to describe the steps to playing a number in game if they were playing with another person.
 The list should be similar to:
-  1. Person 1 thinks of a number. (variables)
-  2. Person 1 tells person 2 the number of guesses they are allowed to take. (variables)
-  3. Person 2 guesses a number.
-  4. Person 1 checks if the guess is correct. (conditionals)
-    - If the guess is correct person 2 wins (strings)
-    - Otherwise person 1 give person 2 a hint: higher or lower. (strings)

-  5. If person 2 runs out of guesses without getting the correct answer they lose the game. (conditionals)
+  1. more
+  2. stuff
+  3. whatever
-2. Tell students that the game is going to be built in stages as they learn new concepts.
+2) Tell students that the game is going to be built in stages as they learn new concepts.
-3. To create this game the first step is to learn about functions and cycle-shell.
+3) To create this game the first step is to learn about functions and cycle-shell.

 ,,,

+1) stuff
+3) the most stuff
+{% endtable %}

+---
+{% activity activityName='Activity 2', length='20' %}
+This is the second activity

+*Materials: This is the materials list of materials to use blah blah*
+{% endactivity %}
+{% table "teacher actions", "student actions" %}
+1) **On Paper**

+Ask students to describe the steps to playing a number in game if they were playing with another person.
+The list should be similar to:
-1. stuff
+  1. more
-2. more stuff
+  2. stuff
+  3. whatever
+2) Tell students that the game is going to be built in stages as they learn new concepts.
+3) To create this game the first step is to learn about functions and cycle-shell.

+,,,

+1) stuff
-3. the most stuff
+2) the most stuff
 {% endtable %}

 ##### Functions